lod1zsll/Control-Your-PC-Via-Telegram/README.md

 I decided to write a typescript bot that can control your computer on Windows (beta version)

 # Start

+From their official site Install `Node.js LTS` version from their official site:

 For start write this in console:

 `npm install`